Artificial selection of communities drives the emergence of structured interactions: Results

 As could be intuited, evolution is faster when selection screens a larger number of communities, since the expected value $\overline{M_n}$ is an increasing function of $n$.
 When only one community is considered, on the other hand, the total abundance and the interaction matrix undergo unbiased stochastic changes (see Supplementary section \ref{SI:random_walk}), as $M_1$ is Gaussian with zero mean.
 Under these conditions, collective functions cannot be selected and evolve by community-level drift.
 However, increasing the number of communities may not always be the key to success.
 The growth of $\overline{M_n}$ with $n$, indeed, scales as $\sqrt{\log(n)}$, which increases slowly for large $n$, so that transition to high community throughput may be of little avail to speed up evolution.

 Other parameters can be changed so as to improve the efficacy of community selection.
 The variation of the interaction matrix, thus of the selected function, across one community generation occurs on a time scale $dt=\varepsilon/\sqrt{S}$.
-Thus, in our model evolution has faster pace in communities with a smaller number of species and for larger mutational steps.
+Thus, in our model, evolution has faster pace in communities with a smaller number of species and for larger mutational steps.
+This is however linked to the choices we made for the initial interactions and for the mutations, and we expect that different assumptions may lead to other scaling laws.

-Equation \ref{eq:alpha_rec} (equation \ref{SI:eq:alpha_rec} for general $\gamma$) are non-linear recursive matrix equations that can't be exactly solved in general.
-A complete solution can however be obtained in the limiting case of small variability of interactions $\sigma \ll 1$ (see Supplementary section \ref{SI:section:small_sig}).
-The effect of selection is here simply to add a global negative term to the dynamics of the average interaction strength and results in interactions becoming progressively more mutualistic (Supplementary equation \ref{SI:eq:dmudt}).